Police in Sri Lanka say 290 people killed in attacks on churches, hotels | CBC News

 Police in Sri Lanka say 290 people killed in attacks on churches, hotels

-Authorities lifted a curfew in Sri Lanka on Monday, a day after a string of bombings at churches and luxury hotels across the Indian Ocean island killed 290 people and wounded about 500, but there were warnings more attacks could come.
+Authorities lifted a curfew in Sri Lanka on Monday, a day after a string of bombings at churches and luxury hotels across the country killed 290 people and wounded about 500.
+But there were warnings more attacks could come.

 Four of the bombs went off at roughly the same time, at 8.45 a.m. local time, with the other two coming within 20 minutes.